opentelekomcloud-docs/cloud-create/umn/source/components_overview.rst

 Components               Scenarios
 =======================  =========================================================================================================================================
-Prometheus monitoring    :ref:`Create a monitoring system to collect metrics from VMs and send alerts <Prometheus>` Hardening                :ref:`Hardening the OS and SSH on a VM to compliant with Privacy and Security Assessment process of Deutsche Telekom Group <Hardening>`
-Nextcloud                Create the Nextcloud app with different template versions Apache                   Deploy an Apache Webserver. on a VM and configure its vhost MySQLServer              Deploy MySQL server on a VM, create multiple database
+Prometheus monitoring    :ref:`Create a monitoring system to collect metrics from VMs and send alerts <Prometheus>` Nextcloud                Create the Nextcloud app with different template versions Apache                   Deploy an Apache Webserver. on a VM and configure its vhost MySQLServer              Deploy MySQL server on a VM, create multiple database